gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

         Note over customer: Later on...
         customer->>website: I want to download Teleport
-        website->>releasesvr: What are the artifacts for vX.Y.Z releasesvr->>website: List of artifacts for vX.Y.Z
+        website->>releasesvr: What are the artifacts for vX.Y.Z releasesvr->>website: List of artifacts for vX.Y.Z with download links to CDN end
-    end

 ```

+Note: As far as I can figure out, the contents of the `Release Artifact
+Bucket` are never actually read from anything.
+Release artifacts are served
+from the `Release API Server`'s CloudFront-backed CDN.

+This bucket _may_ be required for build tracability, but could just as easily
+exist for legacy reasons (i.e. no-one wanted to delete it incase it broke
+something).

 #### **Infrastructure**